Perceptual Generative Autoencoders: Methods

 \subsection{A Unified Approach}

-While the loss functions of maximum likelihood and VAEs seem completely different in their original forms, they share remarkable similarities when considered in the PGA framework (see Figs.~\ref{fig:lpga} and \ref{fig:vpga}).
+While the loss functions of maximum likelihood and VAE seem completely different in their original forms, they share remarkable similarities when considered in the PGA framework (see Figs.~\ref{fig:lpga} and \ref{fig:vpga}).
 Intuitively, observe that